santhoshse7en/Alcoholics-Anonymous/The Hindu Newspaper/The_Hindu_News_Scraper.md

 # The Hindu News Scraper

 The Hindu is an Indian daily newspaper, headquartered in Chennai.
 It was started as a weekly in 1878 and became a daily in 1889.
 The Hindu is the ninth-most-circulated newspaper in India.
-So, It is good start with it.
+So, It's a good start for data extraction of Alcoholic Anonymous related articles.

-## Average Alcoholic Anonymous News and Meetings articles in The Hindu (~ 11,800)

-Articles on Alcoholic Anonymous Meetings Schedule is approximately (~ 10,600)
+## Average Alcoholic Anonymous News and Meetings articles in The Hindu (~ 11,800).
+Alcoholic Anonymous Meetings Schedule articles are approximately (~ 10,600)

-The small python script to find the total number of articles published in The Hindu Newspaper and total number of pages
+This python script to find the total number of articles published in The Hindu Newspaper and total number of pages

 ```python
 from bs4 import BeautifulSoup # Python library for pulling data out of HTML and XML files